igormironchik/markdown-tools/README.md

 You can get installers for `Windows` and `Linux` at [actions page](https://github.com/igormironchik/markdown-tools/actions).
 Just check for artifact at corresponding `deploy_linux` or `deploy_win` latest workflow run.
-But for `Linux`, espcially for `KDE`, I'd recommend to use your own build with system `Qt`, in this case you won't have issues with platform integration in `KDE`.
+But for `Linux`, especially for `KDE`, I'd recommend to use your own build with system `Qt`, in this case you won't have issues with platform integration in `KDE`.

 # Building